DCFApixels/DragonECS/README.md

 // Adds component to entity, throws an exception if the entity already has the component. ref var addedPose = ref poses.Add(entityID);

-// Returns exist component, throws an exception if the entity does not have this component. ref var gettedPose = ref poses.Get(entityID);
+// Returns existing component, throws an exception if the entity does not have this component. ref var gottenPose = ref poses.Get(entityID);

 // Returns a read-only component, throwing an exception if the entity does not have this component. ref readonly var readonlyPose = ref poses.Read(entityID);